Scrappyy0/Bianco-Haus-React-Website/README.md

 Start guide:

-Git Clone project into any location using cmd or your preffered CLI
+Git Clone project into any location using cmd or your preferred CLI

 cd to location of cloned repo